isomerpages/moe-mtls-old/_Gallery/1d-华文学习展示区-Chinese-Exhibitions-d-Community-Partners.md

 <h4 style="margin:10px;">Committee to Promote Chinese Language Learning</h4>
 <p style="margin:10px;">The Committee to Promote Chinese Language Learning (CPCLL) has been working actively with schools, community organisations and the media since 2005 to create a conducive environment to promote the learning and usage of Chinese beyond schools.
 The Committee consists of five groups, namely: Reading, Writing, Culture, Pre-school, as well as Outreach and Engagement.
 CPCLL’s signature programmes and key activities include Xin Kong Xia National Schools Xinyao Festival and Chinese Street Dance Competition.
-These  events will enable the public to better understand how the series of events hosted by CPCLLserve as a vital channel for both parents and students in learning and appreciating the Chinese Language.
+These  events will enable the public to better understand how the series of events hosted by CPCLL serve as a vital channel for both parents and students in learning and appreciating the Chinese Language.

 </p>